-Members' expenses include agent's fees and profit commission payable to the managing agent, subscriptions and central quarantee fund contributions paid to Lloyd's.
-These are charged on an underwriting year of account, rather than calendar year basis.
-When the year of account result is finalised, usually after 36 months, 17.5% on the profit for the 2020 and 2019 years of account and 1.5% on the profit up to £7.5m and 1% thereafter on the 2018 year of account.
-Within the financial statements for the 2020 calendar year, Managing Agent's fee of £0.8m (2019: £1.3m) have been included in net operating expenses with £nil (2019: £nil) for profit commission.
-As at December 2020 the amount owed to AMA in respect of profit commission was £nil (2019: £nil), there were no unpaid fees, (2019: £nil).
+Members' expenses include agent's fees and profit commission payable to the managing agent, subscriptions and central guarantee fund contributions paid to Lloyd's.
+These are charged on an underwriting year of account, rather than on a financial year basis.
+When the year of account result is finalised, usually after 36 months, profit commission of 17.5% is charged on the profit.
+Within the financial statements for the 2021 financial year, Managing Agent's fee of £0.9m (2020: £0.8m) have been included in net operating expenses with £nil (2020: £nil) for profit commission.
+As at 31 December 2021 the amount owed to AMA in respect of profit commission was £nil (2020: £nil), there were no unpaid fees, (2020: £nil).